-Perhaps you are familiar with the canning process where glass jars are sterilized in hot water, filled with fruits or vegetables and then vacuum-sealed for long-term storage to get you through the long winter months?
-In modern mass production processes, glass is also used but so are plastic containers which are less prone to breakage, are lighter weight and less expensive.
+You may be familiar with the canning process where glass jars are sterilized in hot water, filled with fruits or vegetables and then vacuum-sealed for long-term storage to get you through the long winter months.
+In modern mass production processes, glass is still used, but so are plastic containers which are less prone to breakage, lighter weight and less expensive.

-While glass is very stable, plastic containers will expand and contract with temperature changes and the last thing you want is a label that will wrinkle, bubble or flag as it moves with a container’s expansion and contraction.
+While glass is very stable, plastic containers will expand and contract with temperature changes—the last thing you want is a label that will wrinkle, bubble or flag as it moves with a container’s expansion and contraction.
 It is important to use the right type of label adhesive that will bond correctly and adjust to any surface changes.

-The face stock is also important.
+The face stock of the label is also important.
 For some producers, paper labels are appealing because they are economical.
-EIM has a couple great choices with an excellent all-temperature adhesive – 602 Matte or 617 Semi-Gloss Paper.
+We have a couple great choices with excellent all-temperature adhesive—Matte Paper or Semi-Gloss Paper.

 If you are labeling contoured or textured containers, you may find that plastic labels work better since they are made of more conformable polypropylene or polyethylene.
 Plastic labels have a certain amount of “slip” to adjust to a container’s changing size as it expands and contracts during the filling process.
 They also handle a wider range of temperatures and antibacterial cleaning systems.
-EIM offers both 666 white plastic and 5685 clear plastic films suitable for most hot or warm fill processes.
+We offer both White Plastic and Clear Plastic Films suitable for most hot or warm fill processes.

 We provide free samples to test so you can thoroughly evaluate our labels throughout your entire packaging process.
 Simply contact The Label Experts to get started.